SharieRhea/SharieRhea/README.md

 I am a college student interested in programming and simply looking to enjoy the process.<br />

 ### On-going projects:<br />
+  * Advent of Code 2024 | Rust<br />
+    * 25 2-part holiday-themed [programming puzzles](https://adventofcode.com/2024) by Eric Wastl.
+    * Using these to learn Rust for the first time, so go easy on me.
   * Overhaul Website | Angular<br />
     * My personal portfolio website.
 Currently very basic and in need of updating.
   * TrackTagger | Python<br />